GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Types of conflicts and compatibility

+- **Linkage error**: an error when a Java class in a classpath has reference to another class for inheritance, field or methods, and the reference can not be satisfied with the available classes in the classpath.
+  A linkage error is caused by a reference to missing classes and a linkage conflict.
+  Linkage errors detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.
+  - Sub-type: **Linkage conflict**

 - **Linkage conflict**: The signature, return type, modifiers, or throws declaration of a non-private method or class in a dependency has changed in an incompatible way between the version supplied at compile time and the version invoked at runtime.
 For example, a public method may be removed from a class or a class may be made final.
-Linkage conflicts detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.
   - Or, another perspective: In cases where binary compatibility and source compatibility are the same, a linkage conflict is when compilation would fail if the libraries in the classpath were all built together from their